-Questions
+Idea Submission Questions

 - 1. If you think Victor Desny should have had some kind of exclusive right to the idea for a movie about Floyd Collins, can you explain why Desny should own the idea, rather than Floyd Collins's heirs, or the newspapers who reported the story? - 2.
 Proctor & Gamble, the consumer-goods company that makes products such as Tide laundry detergent and Crest toothpaste, actively encourages idea submission through its Connect + Develop website.
 But the site's FAQ states, "For your protection and ours, we may decline to review your open innovation submission if it appears to lack intellectual property protection."
 Why would P&G insist on reviewing only patented ideas? - 3.
+Test yourself: which of the six innovation channels require IP rights?
+Which of them do not?
+Are there any that depend on the absence of IP rights? - 4.
 How would you advise a debt-collection agency that is considering buying a debt portfolio to proceed so as not to fall prey to a double-sale scam?
 How would you advise a debt-collection agency that is considering selling a debt portfolio to proceed, given that the industry is rife with double-sale scammers?
 How would you advise a consumer who has received a debt-collection call from an agency she has never heard of?
 Is there a way to reform the industry to prevent these unscrupulous practices?